 Macmillan Cancer Information and Support Service

 MCISS has been developed as a partnership between Macmillan Cancer Support and Noble's Hospital and is based in the main reception area of Noble's Hospital.
-This drop-in service is available Monday to Friday, 9am to 4.30pm.
+This drop-in service is available 9.30am to 2.30pm Monday to Friday (exluding bank holidays).

 You can call in for a brief visit to browse and select literature relating to cancer, or you can drop in and chat to one of our trained volunteers for as long as you need to.
 If you are unable to attend Noble’s Hospital, you can always give us a call on the number below and we will post information to you.